anniversary

 9. Juan de Fuca Trail, British Columbia (September 2021).

 Vancouver Island has been my discovery of the year.
-In fact, I briefly visited it before, in August 2020, but that introductory trip only included half-day spent in Victoria and half-day spent in Tofino plus some extensive driving in between.
+In fact, I briefly visited it before, in August 2020, but that introductory trip only included a half-day spent in Victoria and a half-day spent in Tofino plus some extensive driving in between.
 It was enough, though, to make me want to come back and explore more.
 Two separate trips to British Columbia in 2021 allowed me to experience Vancouver Island at a much slower pace.
 My all-time favourite activity was hiking the Juan de Fuca Marine Trail which stretches in a narrow strip along the Pacific coast from China Beach to Botanical Beach near Port Renfrew.

 10. Juan de Fuca Trail, British Columbia (September 2021).